 The Black and Black Italic styles are meant for display sizes (headlines, posters, branding, and signage).
 A typeface with this much tension needs to keep a good harmony between strokes and counters, so Eskapade Black has amplified inktraps and a more dynamic structure seen in the contrast between straight and round forms.
 These qualities make the family bolder and more enticing, especially with the included uppercase alternates.
 The black weights of Eskapade are strident, refusing to let the white of the paper win in its tug-of-war.
 It also won’t give away its secrets: is it modern or historic, edgy or amicable, beguiling ornamentation or brutish presentation?
 That all depends on how it’s used, but it certainly isn’t tame.

-The complete Eskapade family comes in six styles, speaks multiple languages, and, along with our entire catalogue, has been optimised for today’s varied screen uses.
+The complete Eskapade family comes in four styles, speaks multiple languages, and, along with our entire catalogue, has been optimised for today’s varied screen uses.